Download page Database Queries Window.

 - Click the name of a column to sort the Query list using that key.

-Click Filter by Wait States to choose wait states to filter the Query list.
+- Click Filter by Wait States to choose wait states to filter the Query list by.
 The filtered list only displays queries that caused the selected wait states.

 - Check the Group Similar box to group together queries with the same syntax.
 Queries that share the same syntax but different 'IN' clause parameters are still grouped together.
 Query grouping is case-insensitive.
 Double-click a query group to dive into the Group Details for more information about that query group.
 Only queries reported by newer agents are grouped; the queries reported by older agents may not appear upon grouping.